Learn the process for growing oyster mushrooms, including best strains to use, and you can have a colorful harvest at your fingertips quickly

 Pink Oyster VDE-1 – This strain yields pink to red fruiting bodies and prefers temperatures from 60-85 degrees F. This mushroom cannot survive temperatures below 40 degrees F. It has extremely fast colonization and ability to grow on a wide range of substrates.
 The clusters and cap size are smaller than the blue oysters mentioned above.
 Storage and shelf life of this mushroom is limited, and it produces a medium yield.
 This mushroom is a good option for farmers’ markets or CSAs, but not for the wholesale market.

-How long it takes to grow oyster mushrooms
+How long does growing oyster mushrooms take?

 Oyster mushrooms are the fastest-growing mushrooms.
 The fastest substrates to grow them on are: